martinbudden/MaybeCube/MC350/readme.md

 * I've specified a Big Tree Tech mainboard and display, you of course can use any mainboard and display you like
 * the filament sensor
 * the polycarbonate side and back panels, if you don't want to enclose your print volume for (say) printing ABS.
-Note that these also add rigidity to the printer.
+Note that these panels also add rigidity to the printer.

 I've specified buttonhead bolts for the side and back panels.
 For a neater look you could countersink the holes and use countersunk bolts.